PredixDev/PredixMobileJavaSampleApplication/README.md

 Overview
 ----------

-The Predix Mobile Java application is an example of how the [Predix Mobile Java SDK](https://github.com/PredixDev/PredixMobileJavaSDK) can be used to create a thin client for Mac, Windows, Linux or any other operating system that Java supports.
+The Predix Mobile Java application is an example of how the [Predix Mobile Java SDK](https://github.com/PredixDev/PredixMobileJavaSDK) can be used to create a think client for Mac, Windows, Linux or any other operating system that Java supports.
 For an overview of Predix Mobile development please visit the [SDK repo](https://github.com/PredixDev/PredixMobileSDK) and [wiki](https://github.com/PredixDev/PredixMobileSDK/wiki).

 This reference application provides the following: